Do you remember these Irish things that no longer exist?

 From independence until 2002, Ireland had her own currency featuring a who’s who of past heroes and native animals.
 Originally it was debated whether saints should be put on the new nation’s coins, but animals were eventually chosen in case the saints got upset at people using money carrying their images for gambling.

 The ghost of the punt lives on in euro coins issued in Ireland.
-Most of the Irish euro coins feature the harp, the date it was issued, and the word “Éire” (Irish for Ireland) – it’s a very similar design to that used on Irish coins prior to the change in currency a decade and a half ago.
+Most of the Irish euro coins feature the harp, the date it was issued, and the word “Éire” (Irish for Ireland) – it’s a very similar design to that used on Irish coins prior to the change in currency.

 8. Green telephone boxes

-Like Irish post boxes, they were painted green and bore the word ‘TÉLÉFON.’
+Like Irish post boxes, telephone boxes were painted green and bore the word ‘TÉLÉFON.’
 (Can you guess what the English for that is?)
 Now that almost everyone has a phone in their pocket they’ve fallen into decline and many have been removed.

 9. A ban on divorce